PACE-challenge/pacechallenge.org/2018/steiner-tree.md

 The implementation you submit should compute an optimal Steiner tree of the given graph.
 We anticipate submissions to be based on a provably optimal algorithm, although we do not make this a formal requirement.
 Instead, if your submission halts on some instance within the allotted time and produces a solution that is known to be non-optimal, the submission will be disqualified.

 There are 200 benchmark instances, labeled instance001.gr to instance200.gr.
 Larger numbers in the filename should, as a rule of thumb, correspond to harder instances since the instances are ordered lexicographically by increasing (t,m) where t is the number of terminals and m is the number of edges.
 The odd instances are public and the even instances are secret.
-You can download the public instances [here](http://www.lamsade.dauphine.fr/~sikora/pace18/exactLowTerm.zip).
+You can download the public instances [here](http://www.lamsade.dauphine.fr/~sikora/pace18/exactLowTerm.zip) (update: the public and hidden instances can now be found on [github](https://github.com/PACE-challenge/SteinerTree-PACE-2018-instances)).

 Submitted implementations will essentially be executed as follows (reading from standard input, writing to standard output):